St Andrew's C of E High School

 About St Andrew's C of E High School

 St Andrew’s C of E High School is a Church of England secondary school in West Sussex, serving pupils from the age of 11-16.
 The secondary school, situated in Worthing has approximately 630 pupils on record.
 St Andrew’s is at an extremely exciting point of change on our journey.
-Welcoming girls for the first time in September 2021, and therefore becoming a fully inclusive school, accompanies the broadening of our curriculum.
+We have welcomed girls for the first time in September 2021, and therefore become a fully inclusive school.
+This change has also been accompanied the broadening of our curriculum.

 By placing a focus on the growth of STEM across our school as a whole, we believe we are better equipping our students for innovation and problem- solving skills that are crucial in the world of work.